wholder/LaserCut/README.md

 - All shapes can be set to be cut or engraved by the laser cutter (Zing only)
 - Send jobs to an Eplilog™ Zing™ over an Ethernet connection (USB not supported)
 - Send jobs to a GRBL-based laser cutter with support for jogging position of laser head (experimental)
+- Path Optimzation laser cuts nested shapes, such as holes, before the shapes they are nested inside
 - Import vector outlines from an SVG files (beta)
 - Import vector outlines from a DXF files (beta)
 - Import drill holes and outlines from a Gerber file (experimental)